Awethon/awethon.github.io/content/posts/scala-wrappers.md

 }
 {{< / highlight >}}

-To make it work all we need to do is to connect it to our implementation:
+To make it work mixin wrapper should be mixed in to implementation:
 {{< highlight scala >}}
 new ItemDaoImpl(...) extends LoggedItemDaoWrapper
 {{< / highlight >}}